-IMPORTANT NOTE: Telemedicine in Texas is defined by Texas law to be remote medical services provided to a patient by a physician who is licensed in Texas.
+IMPORTANT NOTE: Telemedicine in Texas is defined by Texas law as remote medical services provided to a patient by a physician who is licensed in Texas.
 Since our doctors are only licensed to practice medicine in Texas, they cannot and will not provide Telemedicine services to any patient located across Texas state lines.
 Even in cases where your permanent residence is in Texas, if you're located physically across state lines we cannot and will not provide Telemedicine services.
 Thank you.

 What is telemedicine?